Chapter 34 : Blur

-Here’s the thing about telling someone that you’re ‘done’ with them, that you never want to see or talk to them again, that any shred of interaction between the two of you has been completely, utterly, irrevocably dissolved:
+Here’s the thing about telling someone that you’re "done" with them, that you never want to speak to them again, that any shred of interaction between the two of you has been completely, utterly, irrevocably dissolved:

-The effect doesn’t exactly carry out as intended if, thirty minutes later, the two of you are crammed tightly together inside the backseat of a car roughly the size of a shopping cart.
+The effect doesn’t exactly carry out as intended if, thirty minutes later, the two of you are crammed tightly together inside a car roughly the size of a shopping cart.

 For two whole hours.

-Pressed against Potter’s left side, my knee grazing white-hot against his, I tried to keep myself from screaming bloody murder.
-Lord knows it wouldn’t exactly be beneficial to my public image—which, I have learned, tends to suffer a bit when you incite a high speed Death Eater chase through a half-destroyed governmental building.
+Pressed against Potter’s left side, my knee grazing white-hot against his, I gulped in deep breaths and tried to keep myself from screaming bloody murder.
+Merlin knew hollering like a loony wouldn’t be beneficial to my public image — which apparently tends to suffer when you incite a high speed Death Eater chase through a half-destroyed governmental building.
 While barefoot.
 And wielding a sword.

 Yeah.
 In Hr.
-Malfoy’s words, I’ve been declared ‘slightly unhinged, with a self-destructive attitude and a warped sense of priorities.’
-Which, in fancy psychoanalyst language, basically means I have turned into one of those girls who hurls herself off cliffs and into oceans just so she “can see what it’s like to feel again.”
+Malfoy’s words, I’d been declared "slightly unhinged, with a self-destructive attitude and a warped sense of priorities."
+Which, in fancy psychoanalyst language, basically meant I had turned into one of those girls who hurls herself off cliffs and into oceans just so she “can see what it’s like to feel again.”

-Which, in Bad Teen Romance Novel language, means I’m off my rocker.
+Which, in Bad Teen Romance Novel language, meant I was off my rocker.

-Aidan evidently seemed to agree.
-He was currently sitting on my other side, his shoulders and neck hunched under the low roof of the car, and he kept on shooting me these shifty glances.
-Like at any moment I might dive out of the sunroof and dance naked into oncoming traffic for funsies, or something.
+Aidan evidently seemed to agree with Hr.
+Malfoy's assessment.
+He was currently sitting on my other side, his shoulders and neck hunched under the low roof of the car, constantly shooting me these shifty, concerned glances.
+Like he was afraid that at any moment I might dive out of the sunroof and dance naked into oncoming traffic for funsies, or something.

-But no. Instead, we were driving home.
-Away from the half-destroyed Ministry.
-Away from the Death Eaters who had, amidst all the post-confusion and chaos, narrowly escaped the Aurors and disappeared into the darkness.
-Away form the whole awful, blasted nightmare of a Ball.
+But no. Instead we were driving home, away from the half-destroyed Ministry, away from the Death Eaters who had, amidst all the confusion and chaos, narrowly escaped the Aurors and disappeared into the darkness.
+Away from that whole awful, blasted nightmare of a ball.

-Sigh.
-A hot shower sounded nice.
+Pushing the thought of Potter firmly out of my head, I gazed out the windshield into the dark glaze of midnight and let my mind wander.
+A hot shower sounded nice right about now.
 And a warm, cozy bed with squishy pillows.
 Yes.
 I knew exactly what I was going to do.
-The minute the car pulled into the Potter’s driveway, I was going to make a beeline to the bathroom, then to bed, then to blissful, beautiful sleep...
+The minute the car pulled into the Potter’s driveway, I would make a beeline to the bathroom, then to bed, then to blissful, beautiful sleep...

-This lovely idea, however, turned out to be nothing more than a far-fetched pipe dream.
-Because when the car finally pulled into the driveway, and Mr. Potter cut the rumbling engine to the halt, and Aidan, Potter and I shook ourselves awake...
-We got out of the car—
+This lovely idea, however, turned out to be nothing more than a far-fetched pipe dream by the time we finally arrived home.
+Because when the car finally pulled into the driveway, and Mr. Potter cut the rumbling engine, and Aidan, Potter and I shook ourselves awake...
+We got out of the car —

-...And walked right into an epileptic’s worst nightmare.
+— and walked straight into an epileptic’s worst nightmare.